-Every part of me: Chloe Root
+Every Part of Me: Chloe Root

-Chloe Root was walking down a public street on the way back from reading a poem for Pride Month in Providence, Rhode Island the last time she called a “dyke”.
+Chloe Root was walking down a public street on the way back from reading a poem for Pride Month in Providence, Rhode Island the last time she called a “d***”.
 A group of guys pulled up next to her on the road and began to yell slurs at her.
 She remembers being worried that they knew who she was, and was therefore in danger.

 “That was really scary,” said Root.
 “I remember feeling upset and really powerless, not really knowing what to do about it, and wishing I had something I could say back that would give me some power in the situation that would diffuse it.
 I think I went into a store, because I was like, ‘I need to not be out here, [not be] vulnerable.’”